 The program is an alternative implementation of the Windows API consisting of 100% non-Microsoft code that makes many Windows applications available on the Web run on other operating systems, by using VNC and its Java client.
 Besides software, the program also includes support for games too.

 Currently, there are 3 methods available for installing Wine from winehq.org namely,

-- Installation from GIT tree – It is the most suitable method that allows you developing Wine yourself by downloading the latest source code from GIT repository.
-Visit the given link to download the latest source code from GIT repository.
+- Installation from GIT tree – It is the most suitable method that allows you to develop Wine yourself by downloading the latest source code from GIT repository.
+Visit the given link to download the latest source code from the GIT repository.

 Before installing Wine, kindly check and make sure that there is no previous version of the program installed on your system either from a package or from source.
 If any, it is advisable to uninstall the older one and update it to the latest available version.